Skip to main content

 From that moment, I knew I had to make music.

-Fast forward to the present, and I am a freelance composer and music producer writing for TV, Film and Ads.
+Fast forward to the present, and I am a freelance composer and music producer writing for trailers, TV ads, film and TV.

 I’ve been commissioned to write music for Film 4, BBC, Channel 4, Sky1 and have been a musical director at the National Theatre and in London’s West End whilst working with Oscar winning composer Stephen Warbeck.